Swim alongside some of Australia's most magnificent marine life.

 Ningaloo Reef in Western Australia is an existing hot spot for swimming with whale sharks, and operators have now extended their seasons (March - July in Exmouth, and March - June in Coral Bay) to accommodate for the humpback migration (July - October annually).
 They offer full-day tours and keep the groups very small with a maximum of ten guests, so all interactions with the whales are safe and intimate.
 If the humpbacks are behaving accordingly and the weather permits, you'll be able to get in the water with them.
 There are numerous operators that run whale shark and humpback tours, including Kings Ningaloo Reef Tours, Ocean Eco Adventures and Coral Bay Ecotours.

 Swim with sharks (no cages!) at Shark Bay

-In this new experience, you can dive - without the cage - in Western Australia’s Shark Bay where some 29 species of shark lurk.
-The marine scientists who run Ocean Park have started offering shark dives and even PADI dive certificate training with tiger sharks, sandbar sharks (one of the biggest coastal sharks in the world) hammerheads, lemon sharks (stocky and powerful sharks and can grow to over three metres in length) and more in their shark lagoon.
-No previous experience is required for this 2 hour shark dive, and includes all dive equipment, SCUBA diving training, and a shark awareness briefing.
-If you want to see these sharks in the wild then Shark Bay Dive & Marine Safaris run diving, snorkeling and scenic tours to Steep Point and Dirk Hartog Island.
+In this experience, you can dive - without the cage - in Western Australia’s Shark Bay where some 29 species of shark lurk.
+The marine scientists who run Ocean Park have started offering shark dives and even PADI dive certificate training with tiger sharks, sandbar sharks (one of the biggest coastal sharks in the world) hammerheads, lemon sharks (stocky and powerful sharks that can grow to over three metres [nearly 10 feet] in length) and more in their shark lagoon.
+No previous experience is required for this two-hour shark dive, and includes all dive equipment, SCUBA diving training, and a shark awareness briefing.
+If you want to see these sharks in the wild then Shark Bay Dive & Marine Safaris run diving, snorkelling and scenic tours to Steep Point and Dirk Hartog Island.